jbiancot/ubuntu_lamp/README.md

 # Usage

-If you are not running Apache Web Server on the host, **otherwise you would need to change the port.**
+If you are not running Apache Web Server on the host you can use port 80 **otherwise you would need to change the port.**

 `docker run -p 80:80 -ti jbiancot/ubuntu_lamp /bin/bash`